jordwest/xexpressions/README.md

 				Case: 30th to 31st
 					'3[01]'

-Which one do you think is easier to understand?
+Which one is easier to understand?
+(Original example from [Regular-Expressions.info](http://www.regular-expressions.info/examples.html))

 Made in Japan @ [Open Source Cafe](http://www.osscafe.net/en/)